profishional/economic-research/README.md

 # Pocket Economic Research

-A repository for collaborating on modelling of different elements of the Pocket Network Ecosystem.
+A repository for collaborating on modelling of different elements in the Pocket Network Ecosystem.
+We will be able to cover the ecosystem more effectively with by compounding our work on the same framework.
+Also, this repository makes is easier track previous works and outcomes.

 <div>
   <a  href="https://godoc.org/github.com/pokt-foundation/economic-research"><img src="https://img.shields.io/badge/godoc-reference-blue.svg"/></a>